 Origin: A type of omega-6 fatty acid found in evening primrose oil, black currant oil and borage oil.

-Claims: Lessens joint pain, stiffness and swelling associated with rheumatoid arthritis (RA).
+Claims: GLA for arthritis lessens joint pain, stiffness and swelling, specifically associated with rheumatoid arthritis (RA).
 Eases symptoms of Raynaud’s phenomenon and Sjögren’s syndromes.

 What we know: Unlike other omega-6 oils, GLA is a potent anti-inflammatory.
 It blocks enzymes that convert substances from food into leukotrienes (inflammatory molecules) and may stop the body from switching on pro-inflammatory genes.

 Studies: In a small 2017 study, RA patients were randomized to receive fish oil supplements, fish oil plus evening primrose oil or no supplements.
 Disease activity and joint tenderness decreased significantly in the first two groups but not the third.
 Another trial compared fish oil, borage oil and a combination of the two in RA patients.
 All three groups showed significant reductions in disease activity after nine months.
 In 2011, Australian researchers updated a Cochrane Review of potentially useful herbal therapies for RA.
 Of 22 studies of different supplements, seven found that GLA from evening primrose, borage or black current seed oil showed potential for relieving pain and disability.